evykassirer/codenext/README.md

 codenext
 ========

 Yelp for learning to code.
-Enter your interests, previous experience - tell us what you're interested in learning, or if you don't know what to learn next - we tell you what course or other resource to try.
+Enter your interests, previous experience.
+Tell us what you're interested in learning, or if you don't know what to learn next.
+We tell you the highest reviewed course (or other resource) to try, and show you reviews from users that submitted these suggestions.